The only prep is cleaning the Fresh Corn and that is easy enough, although a little messy with all the silk threads

 I break off any long stalk parts that are left on.
 You can boil the Corn whole.
 I like to break it in half if the Corn is very large.

 Fresh Corn is often on sale at my local Latin and regular grocery stores, and you can always pick up a few ears cheaply at your local farmers market or roadside veggie/fruit stand.

 Once the Fresh Corn is boiled tender you can add it to your barbecue grill, right beside that steak or hamburger.
 Turn the Corn a few times to get a little char all around.

 When the Fresh Corn is done, and cool enough to handle, slice off the kernels and use them for a few more of my cheap$kate recipes like Roasted Cream Corn, Sweet Corn Pudding, Corn and Tomato Salad, Black Bean and Corn Salad, and Calabasitas Mexican Stew; plus add some fresh cooked corn to Fake Crab Ceviche and Clam Chowder.

-After removing hot Fresh Boiled Corn from the pot, I simply add butter and season with salt and pepper.
+After removing hot Fresh Boiled Corn from the pot, I simply add butter or a fave substitute, and season with salt and pepper.
 If you have a favorite seasoned salt then use that.
 You can keep it vegan with a fave butter substitute, or drizzle on a flavorful oil.

 Now is the time to cook with Corn while it is in peak season and cheapest - just the way I like it!